Local well-posedness of the Schr\"odinger flow into $\mathbb{S}^2$ with natural boundary conditions: Compatibility conditions

 \section{Compatibility conditions}

 To establish the existence of regular solutions for the initial-Neumann boundary value problem associated with the Schr\"odinger flow, the imposition of appropriate compatibility conditions on the initial data becomes indispensable.
-In this section, we provide a rigorous formulation of these necessary compatibility conditions and further develop their intrinsic geometric characterization within a general framework.
+In this section, we provide a rigorous formulation of these necessary compatibility conditions and further develop their intrinsic geometric characterizations.